 Education of Women

-Elizabeth and Ben believed that to change the world for the better we need to educate women – a fact that remains true today.
-Elizabeth was dismayed by the woeful standard of education for girls in her day.
+Elizabeth believed that to change the world for the better we need to educate women and she was dismayed by the woeful standard of education for girls in her day.
 She campaigned along with Emily Davies for girls to be given the same access to education as boys.
 In 1865 she founded the Manchester Schoolmistresses Association and in 1866 gave evidence to the Taunton Commission into education, the first woman to give evidence at a Parliamentary Select Committee.
+Elizabeth founded a school for girls at Moody Hall, Congleton.

-In 1877 Elizabeth helped found the Women’s Franchise League and after the famous “Clitheroe Case” founded the Women’s Emancipation Union (WEU) and following the Local Government Act of 1894 worked hard to encourage women to stand in elections.
+In 1877 the women’s suffrage campaign was centralised as the National Society for Women’s Suffrage of which Elizabeth was a founding member.
+She helped found the Women’s Franchise League and after the famous “Clitheroe Case” founded the Women’s Emancipation Union (WEU).
+Following the Local Government Act of 1894 worked hard to encourage women to stand in elections.
 Over 100 of the WEU organisers were elected as Poor Law Guardians or Parish Councillors.
 After the failure of the 1897 Women’s Suffrage Bill it folded.

-Elizabeth was friendly with Richard Pankhurst and he introduced her to his new wife Emmeline and they became friends.
+Elizabeth was friendly with Richard Pankhurst and he introduced her to his wife Emmeline and they became friends.
 She worked with Emmeline to found the WSPU and they worked tirelessly together to fight for women to have the vote.
-She resigned from the WSPU in 1913 when its violent activities threatened human life; she was a lifelong pacifist.

 Married Women’s Property Act 1882